Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

-# Be a Balanced Idealist
 ### Hey 👋 I'm Andrew

 ---
-Stuff I wanna do on this account found at [Velnota](https://velnota.com/) and [here](https://github.com/Andrew-Chen-Wang/TODO).
-Just public domain ideas.
+Stuff I wanna do on this account can be found at [Velnota](https://velnota.com/) and [my TODO repo](https://github.com/Andrew-Chen-Wang/TODO).

 <details>
   <summary>About Me</summary>